CSC109/MarkdownWebsite/html.md

 ## Programming Logic

 This is where JavaScript comes in!
+If you are not familiar with this, I don't recommend diving into it here unless you are feeling really adventurous...it's a PITA.

+### Number Counter Example

 <p id="increasing-number">0</p>
 <button onclick="increaseByOne()" style="color:white;background:black">Increase number by 1</button>